Insurance for the people

 For both types of metal fillings, advantages include durability and strength.
 Metal or amalgam fillings can last a long time and rarely cause sensitivity.
 The average cost for an amalgam filling is $110 to $275².

 The main disadvantage of metal fillings is typically the appearance.
-Many patients do not want silver or gold in their mouth that might be visible when laughing or talking.
+Many patients do not want silver or gold in their mouths that might be visible when laughing or talking.
 Some patients may be sensitive or allergic to the materials used in amalgam fillings and must opt for other filling types.

 Many dentists typically limit the fillings they provide to white ones made of plastic materials known as "composite" or "resin."